atcq9876/bank-tech-test/plan.md

 - A deposit and one withdrawal
 - A deposit and more than one withdrawal
 - More than one deposit and more than one withdrawal
+- Any errors?
+E.g., checking the input is a string?
+What else?

 ## Other changes after introducting second class
 First test-drive the BankStatement class, then: